 Commercial umbrella insurance boosts liability coverage when you reach the maximum policy limit on your underlying general liability insurance, commercial auto insurance, or employer's liability insurance.
 Most small businesses purchase this policy as a way to meet a client's demands for limits in excess of $2 million.

-The cost of umbrella insurance tends to increase with the amount of insurance coverage.
+The cost of umbrella insurance increases with the amount of insurance coverage.
 In short, you'll pay more for higher liability limits.

 Commercial umbrella insurance boosts your limits across several liability policies.
 If you only need coverage added to one policy, then you could purchase excess liability insurance.